Top 50 Most Popular Cyberpunk Movies To Watch In 2025

 Average

-Grey is convinced to get a computer chip implant called STEM after a car accident leaves him paralyzed and his wife dead.
+The story centers on Grey, a technophobe navigating a world increasingly dominated by technology, AI, and computer chips.
+Reluctant but desperate, Grey agrees to a revolutionary chip implant called STEM after a tragic car accident leaves him paralyzed and his wife dead.

 14